PostgREST/postgrest/tutorials/tut0.rst

   }

 There we have it, a basic API on top of the database!
 In the next tutorials we will see how to extend the example with more sophisticated user access controls, and more tables and queries.

+Now that you have PostgREST running, try the next tutorial, :ref:`tut1`